cre-mer/google-calendar-api-fupa/guide.md

 Directory names are in lower case.
 Class and interface files should be in upper case and match the class or interface names.
 Configuration, routes, and publicly accessible files should be in lower case.

-For example the class `Example` should be contained in file `Example.php`, the publicly accessible route to the application should be `index.php`.
+For Fixtures the class `Fixtures` should be contained in file `Fixtures.php`, the publicly accessible route to the application should be `index.php`.

-Tests match their production code file names with a `Test` suffix, e.g. tests for code in `src/Example.php` should be written in `test/ExampleTest.php`.
+Tests match their production code file names with a `Test` suffix, e.g. tests for code in `src/Fixtures.php` should be written in `test/FixturesTest.php`.

-## Example Project
+## Fixtures Project

 The main application consists of basically two files:

-- `public/example.php` is the main executable that instantiates and runs:
+- `public/Fixtures.php` is the main executable that instantiates and runs:
-  - `src/Example/Greeting.php` contains the main application.
+  - `src/Fixtures/Greeting.php` contains the main application.

 ### Running the Tests